top of page

 They were caked in centuries of paint which Nick carefully removed.
 Then Rebecca made a rubber mould from one of the originals and cast the 8 lightweight resin plaster roses that now decorate the ceiling.

-Thanks to Liz Searle and Roy Kitcher we now have a high resolution image of this picture that shows the chapel before two of the windows on the front facade were bricked up.
+Thanks to Liz Searle and Roy Kitcher we have a high resolution image of this watercolour that shows the chapel before two of the windows on the front facade were bricked up.